Feel Good Diary: Madison Beer's Wellness Routine In The Pandemic

 But… inevitably I sneak a quick peak of Tik Tok (it’s too fun!).
 Okay, so, a little journaling, and a quick scroll.

-2 p.m. — While in isolation, my family and I have been cooking all of our favorite comfort foods, but today we’ve decided to order delivery from our favorite local restaurant.
-So many of our favorite small businesses and local restaurants have been hit really hard by the pandemic, so we’ve been trying to support them in small ways.
+2 p.m. — While in isolation, my family and I have been cooking all of our favourite comfort foods, but today we’ve decided to order delivery from our favourite local restaurant.
+So many of our favourite small businesses and local restaurants have been hit really hard by the pandemic, so we’ve been trying to support them in small ways.
 We order more than enough food for our household of three and leave an extra large tip at our front door for when the driver drops off our food.

 11 p.m. — I’ve been journaling a lot this week, so before bed I decide to look back through at some of the ideas and emotions I’ve been jotting down the past few days.
 Feeling inspired, I go back to some of the scribbles for a new song I’m working on.
 I send some lines to my team and we bounce ideas off each other for a bit.
 Getting to create together even though we can’t physically be together has been a really grounding aspect of my time in isolation, and I’m so thankful for their good vibes and ideas.
 Love my team.